hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

     <td>The password to use.
 For ALS 3, this is a shorthand for <i>--credentials 'password:</i></td>
     </tr><tr>
     <td>--space</td>
     <td>The space (in the organization) to use.
 This is an ALS 3-specific option.
-If not specified the user is prompted to choose among the possible spaces in the organization if specified.
+If not specified the user is prompted to choose among the possible s in the organization if specified.
 If the organization is not specified, the user is prompted to choose from all spaces in all organizations the user belongs to.</td>
     </tr><tr>
     <td>--target</td>
     <td>The one-off target to use for the current operation only.</td>